Wimbledon (UK Parliament constituency)

-Wimbledon is a constituency represented in the House of Commons of the UK Parliament.
-Since 2005, the seat has been represented by Stephen Hammond of the Conservatives.
+Wimbledon is a constituency in Greater London represented in the House of Commons of the UK Parliament.
+Since 2024, the seat has been held by Paul Kohler of the Liberal Democrats.

 History

 The area was created by the Redistribution of Seats Act 1885 and had lay in Mid Surrey that elected two MPs.
-The constituency covered great bounds, skirting around Croydon to its south to reach Caterham, Warlingham, Chelsham and Farleigh in the North Downs and bearing formal alternate titles of the Wimbledon Division (of Surrey) and the North East Division of Surrey which in all but the most formal legal writing was written as North East Surrey.
+The constituency covered great bounds, skirting around Croydon to its south to reach Caterham, Warlingham, Chelsham and Farleigh in the North Downs and bearing formal alternate titles of the "Wimbledon Division (of Surrey)" and the "North East Division of Surrey" which in all but the most formal legal writing was written as "North East Surrey".

 An Act reduced the seat in 1918 to create the Mitcham seat in the south-east; another in 1950 created Merton and Morden in the south.
+These later merged to form Mitcham and Morden.